peter-kuchel/skillissue/README.md

 * line numbering and formating
 * something that displays the command that has been toggled (similar to vim?)
 * jumping to a certain line number in the document
+* during a save, re-building the piece table (?) (so to stop future allocations and potential performance degration?)
+* searching the file for certain words